E-learning Design and Development (MA)

 For detailed module information please click here

-- Applications are open online.
-Course will commence in January 2015.
-The closing date for receipt of completed applications is Friday, 12th December 2014.
+- Course will commence in January 2016.
+The closing date for receipt of completed applications is Friday, 20th November 2015.

 - Fees for EU applicants currently stand at €3,300.